Hells Angels MC criminal allegations and incidents: Nordic Biker War

 The Morticians, who were founded in 1984, became a rival club of the Hells Angels by 1992 before changing their name to Undertakers MC and later aligning themselves with the Bandidos, whose only European chapter was based in Marseille, France, at that point.
 In 1993, the Undertakers merged with the Bandidos to become Bandidos MC Denmark.
 In 1994, the Hells Angels tried to prevent another club, Morbids MC, from growing into an established biker gang and potential rival in Sweden.
 The Morbids then also joined an alliance with the Bandidos, who backed-up their prospect club.
 Outlaws MC also joined with the Bandidos in Norway.
 This eventually led to the Great Nordic Biker War, a conflict over control of the drug trade between the two most powerful outlaw biker gangs in Scandinavia, the Hells Angels and the Bandidos.
-After gang violence had already erupted in Finland, Norway and Sweden, the war reached Denmark on December 25, 1995, when two Hells Angels members were beaten up by Bandidos at a nightclub in Copenhagen, signaling the beginning of a number of violent incidents between the clubs in the country.

 Bandidos members who were returning from a weekend in Helsinki were shot, three wounded and one, Uffe Larsen, was killed at Copenhagen Airport on March 10, 1996.
 Six Hells Angels members and associates were convicted and sentenced to a total of 53 years in prison, and one was given a life sentence, for the attack.
 In April and May 1996, the clubhouse of a Hells Angels prospect club, Avengers MC, was attacked in Aalborg.
 On October 6, 1996, an anti-tank rocket was fired at a Hells Angels clubhouse in Copenhagen during a party.
 Hells Angels member Louis Linde Nielsen and guest Janne Krohn were both killed.
 Bandidos prospect Niels Poulsen was convicted of carrying out the attacks and sentenced to life in prison.
-Towards the end of 1996, there were shootings of Bandidos members in Horsens and Aalborg.